 Fortunately, Courtney had an iPhone charging cable, so my mini-crisis was averted, at least until tomorrow.

-While rummaging around looking for something with which to clean out my iPhone's charging port, just in case that was the problem (it wasn't), I found that the tube of superglue in my electronics bag had broken open, sealing itself to the bag and the wall charger.
+While rummaging around looking for something with which to clean out my iPhone's charging port, just in case that was the problem (it wasn't), I found that the tube of superglue in my electronics bag had broken open, sealing itself to the bag and my power adapter.
 Awesome!

 Once Courtney (who is doing a few days of hiking on the LT) arrived, other people started trickling in: Coconut Water (who is currently doing a short southbound section); Sniffles (whom I met at Goddard Shelter, and later at Prospect Rock); Ben, the GMC's caretaker currently assigned to Montclair Glen; and Fern (thru-hiking the LT; I saw her at Inn at Long Trail).

-Since Coconut Water had previously thru-hiked the Long Trail in 2015, I discussed my plan with her, an decided to break up a few of my longer days to be less aggressive.
+Since Coconut Water had previously thru-hiked the Long Trail in 2015, I discussed my plan with her.
+Based on her advice that the northern LT was fairly rugged, I decided to break up a few of my longer days to be less aggressive.
 With my ankle somewhat unhappy, a plan for shorter days is probably a wiser course of action; and I can always go further if the trail winds up being easier than expected.

 All of us at camp wound up staying out at the picnic table until after 9:30, talking and drinking from a bottle of scotch that was being passed around.
 This will probably not do wonders for my hydration levels tomorrow.